 In the next section, I’ll go through all of these factors for both the AP Psychology class and exam to give you a better idea of their overall difficulty level.

 Time to put all the pieces together.
 Eventually, if you smoosh them together hard enough, a complete puzzle will materialize.

 What Do Statistics Say About the AP Psychology Exam?

-The 5 rate for the exam is 18.8 percent.
+The 5 rate for the exam is 21.2 percent.
 This 5 rate is towards the upper range of the spectrum as compared to other AP exams.
-There are only thirteen AP exams that have 5 rates higher than AP Psychology, and there are 20-30 that have lower 5 rates.
+There are only 11 AP exams that have 5 rates higher than AP Psychology, compared to the 20-30 with lower 5 rates.
 This might make you think that the test is on the easier side.

 But which is it?
 What does this really tell us?
 Interpreting these statistics means striking a difficult balance.
 Paradoxically, sometimes AP tests with high pass rates are actually more difficult.
 Since the subjects themselves are challenging (and have a reputation for it), they only attract the most motivated, well-prepared students.

 Similarly, AP tests for easier subjects might have lower passing rates because these classes attract less motivated students who don't always prepare thoroughly.
 Low pass rates can also happen on extremely popular tests where the number of students taking the test has increased rapidly, but their average level of preparation has declined due to the uneven quality of AP classes.

 Since AP Psychology is in the middle range of score statistics, we might initially assume that it has a medium level of difficulty in comparison to other AP tests.
 However, because AP Psychology is also one of the more popular tests, the 5 rate and passing rate could actually indicate that it’s much less difficult than your average AP test.
 In most other cases, popular tests have 5 rates that are skewed lower than the 5 rate for the AP Psychology exam.